-- 1. For a SUT which places snapshots in separate containers: - a.
+- 1. For a SUT that places snapshots in separate containers: - a.
 On the SUT, create two containers, each 15GB in size.
-The amount of actual physical storage that must be committed will vary by SUT, and should have been determined by the TEST SPONSOR in prior trials before an official run of the test. - b.
+The amount of actual physical storage that must be committed will vary by SUT, and should have been determined by the test sponsor in trials before an official run of the test. - b.
 Mount the first container on a host, via any chosen protocol. - c.
-Determine the amount of free space FS{sot} available on the SUT as seen by the storage administrator. - d.
+Determine the amount of free space FS{sot} available on the SUT as seen by the SUT. - d.
 Write the irreducible data set to the first container. - e.
 Perform a read-only delta snapshot of the first container and expose it through the second container, disabling any optional background copying mechanism.
 As an example, the snapshot of lun1 may be exposed as lun2. - f.
 Perform whatever steps are necessary to mount the second container as a file system.
-Open a small file on this file system (i.e., one of the files in the irreducible data set), and read some data from it, and close the file.
+Open a small file on this file system (i.e., one of the files in the irreducible data set), read some data from it, and close the file.
 Confirm that the file has been successfully read. - 2.
-For a SUT which places snapshots on the originating container: - a.
+For a SUT that places snapshots on the originating container: - a.
 On the SUT, create a container of 15GB in size.
-The amount of actual physical storage that must be committed will vary by SUT, and should have been determined by the TEST SPO - b.
-NSOR in prior trials before an official run of the test. - c.
-Mount the container on the host via any chosen protocol.

-- d.
-Determine the amount of free space FS{sot}available on the container as seen by the storage administrator. - e.
-Write the irreducible data set to the container. - f.
-Perform a read-only snapshot of the container, disabling any optional background copying mechanism. - g.
+The amount of actual physical storage that must be committed will vary by SUT, and should have been determined by the test sponsor in trials before an official run of the test. - b.
+Mount the container on the host via any chosen protocol. - c.
+Determine the amount of free space FS{sot} available on the container as seen by the SUT. - d.
+Write the irreducible data set to the container. - e.
+Perform a read-only snapshot of the container, disabling any optional background copying mechanism. - f.
 Perform whatever steps are necessary to mount the container as a file system.
 Open a file in the snapshot, read some data from it, and close the file.
-Confirm that the file portion has been successfully read. - Determine the amount of free space, FS{eot}, available on the container containing the snapshot, as seen by the storage administrator.
-Calculate the space required for the snapshot (I{com} = FS{sot} FS{eot}).
+Confirm that the file portion has been successfully read. - Determine the amount of free space, FS{eot}, available on the container containing the snapshot as seen by the SUT.
+Calculate the space required for the snapshot I{com} = FS{sot} - FS{eot}.
 If I{com} is less than 2.5 GB, then the SUT passes the test.